 This overwhelm is largely due to 2 things:

 1) False assumptions about the difficulty of liquidating these items, and

-2) the task of physically and/or emotionally parting with years of accumulation.
+2) The task of physically and/or emotionally parting with years of accumulation.

-Furthermore, adult children may not the best resource due to their own emotional stake in the accumulation of household items, thus proving ineffective at supporting downsizing efforts.
+Furthermore, adult children may not be the best resource due to their own emotional stake in the accumulation of household items, thus proving ineffective at supporting downsizing efforts.
 Conversely, adult children may be completely detached, rushed, or pushy, making sorting and deciding what to keep or leave behind an arduous and emotionally painful task.